Disclosure and Raising a Concern

 6. If the Adult has Died

-If an adult has died as a result of abuse and neglect and there is not already a safeguarding adult process underway then a Safeguarding Concern should not be raised.
-As a matter of law an enquiry cannot be undertaken in relation to a person who is deceased.
+If the adult's death may have been as a result of abuse and neglect and there is not already a safeguarding adult enquiry underway then a safeguarding concern should still be raised.

 Notification to the police